rsw359/reading-notes/class-01.md

     - Primary navigation should be:
         - Concise: quick and easy to read
         - Limited in the number of options
-        - Interactive: responding to user interation, i.e mouse hovering
+        - Interactive: responding to user interaction, i.e mouse hovering
         - Consistent in Style

 ## *JavaScript and JQuery*